BUPT-OS/website/content/docs/roadmap/roadmap.md

   noindex: false # false (default) or true
 ---

-We plan to enhance RROS in the follow three aspects.
+We aim to augment RROS across three distinct dimensions:

 ## RROS kernel

-- [ ] SMP ability of RROS kernel
+- [ ] SMP Enhancement
-  - Currently, RROS is capable of running in QEMU with smp.
-But there are still bugs running in the rpi4b.
+  - Presently, RROS demonstrates proficiency in executing within QEMU environments utilizing SMP.
+Nonetheless, anomalies persist when operating on the rpi4b platform.
-- [ ] Performance measurement
+- [ ] Benchmarking and Performance Analysis
-  - [ ] Latmus
+  - [ ] Latmus Evolution
-    - Latmus is still in developing.
+    - The development of Latmus remains an ongoing endeavor.
-  - [ ] Hestic
+  - [ ] Hestic Maturation
-    - Hestic is still in developing.
+    - Hestic continues its trajectory of refinement and development.
-- [ ] Unsafe eliminate
+- [ ] Eradication of Unsafe Practices
-   - [ ] Use RFL interface rather than directly call bindgen the APIs
+   - [ ] Prioritize utilization of the RFL interface over direct invocations of bindgen APIs
-   - [ ] Rustify RROS by refactoring subsystems
+   - [ ] Transform and elevate RROS through comprehensive subsystem refactoring, adhering to Rust paradigms
-- [ ] Catch up with linux-dovetial mainline and publish releases
+- [ ] Synchronizing with Linux-Dovetail’s Forefront and Release Dissemination
   - RROS is pinned to Linux 5.13 for now.
-We plan to merge to the linux-dovetail mainline after most of the basic functions of RFL is merged into the linux-dovetail.
+We plan to merge to the linux-dovetail mainline after most of the basic functions of RFL are merged into the linux-dovetail.

 ## Libevl compatibility

-We plan to be compatible of the libevl interfaces and capable of running all of the libevl test programs.
-As for now we support the r27 libevl and modify it temproraly to adjust RROS.

-In the factories, we still have distence compared with evl.
-Currently, we have already support the following test programs.
+Our objective encompasses attaining compatibility with libevl interfaces and ensuring full operability of all libevl diagnostic programs.
+Current developments have led to the provisional support of r27 libevl, with bespoke modifications catering to RROS requisites.

+In the realm of `factory`, a discernible disparity with linux-evl remains.
+To date, the following test programs have been successfully integrated:
 |program|State|
 |--|--|
 |proxy-echo|√|